dferris93/gows/README.md

 * I have not tested TLS with an intermediary certificate chain at all.
 * TLS is locked to a minimum of version 1.2.
 I really don't recommend changing this.
+* Go's http.Dir is not security conscious at all.
+It will follow sym links out of your directory tree as well as serving every file in whatever dir you give it.